ngagnon/flybywire/README.md

-Fly-by-wire (abbreviated Fly) is a simple file transfer protocol, as well as a reference client and server.
+Fly-by-wire (abbreviated Fly) is a simple file transfer protocol for the modern age.
+The repo includes the protocol specification, as well as reference client & server implementations.

-Its main goal is to fix some of the shortcomings of the FTP protocol
+The project's main ambition is to address some of the shortcomings of the FTP protocol.
+It's main selling points include:

-- Having to open up multiple ports in your firewall
+- Firewall-friendly (only uses a single TCP port)
+- Connections encrypted with TLS by default
-- Can't send data & commands over the same connection
+- Commands & binary data are multiplexed over a single connection
+- Uses an internal user database independent from system users
+- Supports powerful access control policies inspired by S3 bucket policies
-- No way to administer the server directly via the protocol
+- Users and access control are managed directly via the protocol
-- No way to sync folder structure efficiently
-- Server shouldn't have to manage the client's current working directory

-Protocol
+- (WIP) Mirrors files & folders efficiently, similarly to rsync

+Progress
 ===

-The protocol is based on RESP3 (Redis Serialization Protocol) to make client libraries easy to implement.

-It supports:

-- File operations (add, delete, update)
-- ACL operations (grant, revoke, etc.)
-- User management operations (add, delete, update)
-- Efficient synchronization (similar to rsync)

-Files can be downloaded and uploaded using chunk encoding.

-By default, the server starts out in single-user mode, where anyone who connects to the server can do whatever they want.

-As soon as the first admin user is created, the server switches to multi-user mode, where everything becomes denied by default, and ACL allow rules must be created.

-Users can be chrooted to a specific directory.
-Users can have quotas as well.

-Automatic ACL rules can be created based on the username, for instance to give each user full access to the folder with their name.

-When evaluating the ACLs on a file or folder, the least permissive ACL is used?

-The default port number is 6767.
+The project is currently a work in progress.
+Use at your own risk.

+Server:

+- Implements 100% of the protocol

+Client:

+- Only supports file upload & download

+Further Reading
+===

+- Protocol overview
+- Protocol specification

 Server
 ===